The Executive’s Guide to Ecommerce Email Marketing

 Technically, they are sent based on a logic tree where certain messages are sent in response to various actions or behaviors from your customers.
 These actions and behaviors, such as purchasing a certain product, joining a certain list, or spending a certain amount, act as triggers that prompt these message flows.

-• Welcome Series: Prompted when customers sign up for your email newsletter prior to purchase.
+- Welcome Series: Prompted when customers sign up for your email newsletter prior to purchase.
 These emails tell your brand’s story, show off what you have to offer, and typically include a welcome discount.

-• Post Purchase: Triggered by a purchase, this sequence is designed to thank the customer for purchasing, educate the customer on the product and how to use it, and possibly offer a discount for their next order.
+- Post Purchase: Triggered by a purchase, this sequence is designed to thank the customer for purchasing, educate the customer on the product and how to use it, and possibly offer a discount for their next order.

-You can start simple with the three listed above, and eventually get more complex for more specific audiences.
+You can start simple with the three listed above and eventually get more complex for more specific audiences.
 For example:

-• Once customers reach three or more purchases, you might automatically welcome them to a VIP Customer List and treat them to more specific content or offers.
+- Once customers reach three or more purchases, you might automatically welcome them to a VIP customer list and treat them to more specific content or offers.

-Whether you’re running simple or more complex automations, here is the key takeaway: Automated email sequences are the most effective way to increase customer lifetime value at scale.
-And as we mentioned at the top of this article, developing customer lifetime value is critical to extreme growth in any brand.
-For more on this, check out 8 Automated Email Campaigns Your Ecommerce Store Needs.
+Whether you’re running simple or more complex automations, here’s the key takeaway: Automated email sequences are the most effective way to increase customer lifetime value at scale.
+And as we mentioned at the top of this article, developing customer lifetime value is critical to extreme growth for any brand.

 4. Segmentation

 The last piece of the puzzle is customer segmentation, which means grouping customers from your list based on certain actions or attributes in order to communicate with them on a more personal level, at scale.
+For example:

-For example, you might want to send a promotional email only to customers who have bought a certain product in the past.
-Or, you may want to send a coupon to customers who have not purchased in the last year.
-Or, you may want to thank your top customers.
-We even use segmentation to poll customers who have bought one product to see if they’d like us to release a better version.
 Even if you want to send the same message to your entire list, you could still use segmentation to break your list into different types of customers and tweak the design or copy of your email to appeal to different audiences.

-Another important use of segmentation is to exclude unengaged, unsubscribed, or suppressed emails.
 For unengaged contacts, there are efforts that can be made to re-engage those names (such as win-back campaigns and flows).
 But continuing to include these names in all of your regular email sends can cause issues such as spam complaints or a high unsubscribe rate.
-It also dilutes the engagements metrics and makes it hard to see how engaged your core customers actually are!
+It also dilutes the engagement metrics and makes it hard to see how engaged your core customers actually are!

 So why go to all this effort for segmentation?
 In short, the more you can tailor your email communication to specific customers, the more effective your emails (and the higher your engagement) will be.